RonStudeny/asteroid-information-center/SRS.md

 Document serves to give the reader a basic idea behind this application as well as to provide specific information about the features and requirements of the application.
 ### 1.2 Conventions & Explenations
 Keywords that need an extra explenation and/or specification are highlighted in **bold** text and are specified below:

 **NASA's Asteroids - NeoWs API** - A publicly available API provided by NASA for the purpose of obtaining information about asteroids.

-**Xamarin Forms** - Microsoft provided open source framework for native UIs **UI** - User interface.
+**Xamarin Forms** - Microsoft provided open source framework for building native UIs

+**UI** - User interface.
 A way for the user to interact with the app.
-**

 ### 1.3 Document Dedicated To
 This document is dedicated to my app development teacher Ing.
 Pavel Švec or to anyone unfortunate enough to have stumbled upon this on my profile.
-### 1.4 Disclaimer
-This document serves only as a demonstration and may contain inaccurate information.

 ## 2.0 Overall Description
 ### 2.1 About Software